JakubBartoszewicz/DeePaC/README.md

 # DeePaC

 DeePaC is a python package and a CLI tool for predicting labels (e.g. pathogenic potentials) from short DNA sequences (e.g. Illumina reads) with interpretable reverse-complement neural networks.
-For details, see our preprint on bioRxiv:
-<https://www.biorxiv.org/content/10.1101/535286v3> and the paper in *Bioinformatics*: <https://doi.org/10.1093/bioinformatics/btz541>.
+For details, see the original paper in *Bioinformatics*: <https://doi.org/10.1093/bioinformatics/btz541>.
-For details regarding the interpretability functionalities of DeePaC, see the preprint here: <https://www.biorxiv.org/content/10.1101/2020.01.29.925354v2>
+For details regarding the interpretability functionalities of DeePaC, see the paper in *NAR Genomics and Bioinformatics*: <https://doi.org/10.1093/nargab/lqab004>.
+For the description of the most current models, see papers in *Briefings in Bioinformatics* (<https://doi.org/10.1093/bib/bbab269>) and *Bioinformatics* (<https://doi.org/10.1093/bioinformatics/btac495>).

 Documentation can be found here:
 <https://rki_bioinformatics.gitlab.io/DeePaC/>.
-See also the main repo here: <https://gitlab.com/rki_bioinformatics/DeePaC>.
+See also the main repo here: <https://gitlab.com/dacs-hpi/deePac> and the legacy URL <https://gitlab.com/rki_bioinformatics/DeePaC>.

 ## Plug-ins
 ### DeePaC-strain